Regal-Internet-Brothers/sizeof/README.md

 sizeof
 ======

-A basic type-size module for the default types for the [Monkey programming language](https://github.com/blitz-research/monkey).
+A basic type-size module for the core types of the [Monkey programming language](https://github.com/blitz-research/monkey).